chingchuanwang/chingchuanwang.github.io/_pages/Home.md

   - /Home.html
 ---

 Ching-Chuan (David) Wang is a PhD Candidate in Accounting at the University of Utah.
-His research primarily explores areas within financial accounting, with a special emphasis on corporate disclosure and financial reporting.
+His research primarily explores areas within financial accounting, with a special emphasis on corporate disclosure and information intermediaries.

 ---